Christ Came to Save Sinners:

-Adam and Eve’s disobedience dramatically changed them and their relationship with God (Genesis 3:7–13).
+Adam and Eve’s disobedience dramatically changed their relationship with God and their own nature (Genesis 3:7–13).
 As soon as they sinned against God, they died spiritually which caused a broken relationship with God, as shown by their attempt to hide from God (Genesis 3:8).
-In spite of their sin, God searched for and questioned Adam and Eve (Genesis 3:9–13).
-Their blame-shifting answers to God’s questions revealed that they had also instantly received a tendency to sin (sin nature) when Adam and Eve initially disobeyed (Genesis 3:12–13).
+In spite of their sin, God called for Adam and questioned Adam and Eve (Genesis 3:9–13).
+Their blame-shifting answers to God’s questions revealed that they had also instantly received a sin nature (tendency to sin) when Adam and Eve initially disobeyed (Genesis 3:12–13).

-Then, God judged Satan, Eve and Adam (Genesis 3:14–19).
+Then, God judged Satan, Eve, and Adam (Genesis 3:14–19).
 God judged Satan by lovingly promising to provide man with the Christ (Messiah) who would defeat Satan (Genesis 3:15).
-God judged Eve by making childbirth painful and He judged Adam by making his work to produce food difficult (Genesis 3:16–19).
+God judged Eve by making childbirth painful, and He judged Adam by making his work to produce food difficult (Genesis 3:16–19).
 God also judged Adam by telling him that he would physically die (Genesis 3:19).
-Man experiences physical death since man sinned in Adam, who was the representative of man (Romans 5:12–14).
+Man experiences physical death since all people sinned in Adam, who was the representative of man (Romans 5:12–14).

-God also cursed the rest of His creation resulting in its futility and slavery to corruption (Romans 8:20–21).
+God also cursed the rest of His creation by subjecting it to futility (Romans 8:20).
 The rest of His creation consists of animals and objects without animal life.

 Were there later events that also impacted history?

 In Noah’s time, man was extremely wicked (Genesis 6:5–6).
-As a result, God decided to destroy man and land-dwelling animals with a global flood with an exception (Genesis 6–9).
-Noah found grace (unmerited favor) from God and had a close relationship with Him (Genesis 6:8–9).
-God told Noah to build a big Ark (seaworthy vessel) to rescue Noah and his family and God’s chosen number of each land-dwelling animal from the Flood (Genesis 6:13–7:16).
+As a result, God decided to destroy man and land-dwelling animals with a global flood except for a remnant (Genesis 6–9).
+Noah found grace (unmerited favor) from God and had a right and close relationship with Him (Genesis 6:8–9).
+God told Noah to build the Ark, a big seaworthy vessel, to rescue Noah and his family and God’s chosen number of each land-dwelling animal from the Flood (Genesis 6:13–7:16).
 Noah’s family consisted of him and his wife and his three sons and their wives (eight people).

-The Flood began 120 years after God’s first declaration of judgment (Genesis 7:11; 6:3, 7).
-The Floodwaters rose and covered the entire earth including the mountains at that time (Genesis 7:17–20).
+The Flood began 120 years after God first declared judgment (Genesis 6:3, 7; 7:11).
+The Floodwaters rose and covered the entire earth, which included the mountains at that time (Genesis 7:17–20).
 Outside of the Ark, every person and land-dwelling animal died (Genesis 7:21–23).
 Noah and those with him lived in the Ark for slightly over one year (Genesis 7–8).

-After the Flood, God told Noah and his sons to have children and fill the earth (Genesis 9:1).
-Noah’s three sons had children (Genesis 10).
-Eventually, man, who shared one common language, migrated to a plain and dwelt there (Genesis 11:1–2).
-They also decided to build a city and a tower to make a name for themselves and to stay together in one place (Genesis 11:3–4).
-God’s command to fill the earth was deliberately disobeyed.
+After the Flood, God told Noah and his sons to have children and spread over the earth (Genesis 9:1).
+Noah’s three sons had children, which started the repopulation of the earth (Genesis 10).
+Eventually, man, who shared one language, migrated to a plain and dwelt there (Genesis 11:1–2).
+He also decided to build a city and a tower to make a name for himself and stay together in one place (Genesis 11:3–4).
+God’s command to spread over the earth was disobeyed.

-In judgment, God confused their one common language, by giving people different languages (Genesis 10:5, 20, 31), to cause misunderstanding between people (Genesis 11:5–7).
+In judgment, God confused their one common language, by giving family groups different languages (Genesis 10:5, 20, 31), to cause misunderstanding between people (Genesis 11:5–7).
 He also scattered man over the earth (Genesis 11:8).
 The place became known as Babel (Genesis 11:9).
-People groups with a new common language formed the initial nations (Genesis 10).
+Nations formed because God intervened at Babel (Genesis 10–11).

 God has many perfect characteristics.
-God is triune (Matthew 28:19); one God exists in three Persons – Father, Son (the Lord Jesus Christ) and Holy Spirit.
+God is triune (Matthew 28:19); one God exists in three Persons – Father, Son (the Lord Jesus Christ), and Holy Spirit.
 God is holy (Isaiah 6:3); He is set apart from every created thing and absolutely separate from sin.
 God is eternal (Psalm 90:2); He has no beginning or end.
-God is just or righteous (Psalm 11:7); He always does what is right and fair.
+God is just or righteous (Psalm 11:7); He always does what is right.
 God is sovereign (Daniel 4:34–35, 37); He has supreme authority over all things.
-God is all-powerful (Jeremiah 32:17), all-knowing (Psalm 147:5) and everywhere present (Jeremiah 23:24).
+God is all-powerful (Jeremiah 32:17), all-knowing (Psalm 147:5), and everywhere present (Jeremiah 23:24).
 God has other perfect traits.

-As a result of Adam’s sin, man is born spiritually dead and with a sin nature.
-Spiritual death separates man from a right relationship with God (Matthew 8:21–22; John 3:1–8).
-The sin nature influences man to sin (Psalm 51:5; Galatians 5:19–21a).
+As a result of Adam’s sin, man is born spiritually dead and naturally sinful.
+Spiritual death separates man from a right relationship with God (John 3:1–8).
+The sin nature influences man to sin (Galatians 5:19–21a).

-Sin has a penalty (Isaiah 66:24).
-If you have not been saved from the penalty for sin, then you cannot have a right relationship with God and you are currently an unsaved person (unbeliever).
+All sins are ultimately committed against God (Psalm 51:4).
+As a result, sin has a penalty (Isaiah 66:24).
+If you have not been saved from the penalty for sin, then you cannot have a right relationship with God, and you are an unsaved person (unbeliever).

 What is the penalty for sin?